DataDog/integrations-core/teamcity/README.md

 ![Guest user settings][20]
 ![Assign Role][21]

-**Note:**
+##### User credentials

-- For basic HTTP authentication specify identified `username` and `password` in `teamcity.d/conf.yaml` at the `conf.d/` folder of your [Agent's configuration directory][3]
-- `Access denied.
-Enable guest authentication or check user permissions.` would result in case of incorrect/insufficent user permission
+For basic HTTP authentication, specify an identified `username` and `password` in the `teamcity.d/conf.yaml` file in the `conf.d/` folder of your [Agent's configuration directory][3].
+If you encounter an `Access denied.
+Enable guest authentication or check user permissions.` error, ensure the user has the correct permissions.

 <!-- xxx tabs xxx -->
 <!-- xxx tab "Host" xxx -->